 Mr. Sioufi has assisted with numerous transactions across the Middle East and North Africa (MENA) region and has worked with many Middle East regulatory authorities.
 In particular, he has worked on matters in jurisdictions spanning the GCC (UAE, Saudi Arabia, Bahrain, Kuwait, Qatar and Oman); other Middle Eastern countries including Jordan, Egypt, Lebanon, Libya and Syria; and Canada and the United States.
 He has extensive experience in the development of financial products and structures, asset management products and investment structures, and has advised on private and public corporate transactions totaling billions of dollars.

 Mr. Sioufi has been recognized for his corporate and funds practice numerous times.
-He is ranked in Chambers Global 2016 for Corporate/Commercial & Commercial Contracts.
+He is ranked in Chambers Global, 2017 and 2016 for Corporate/Commercial & Commercial Contracts.
 The directory highlights his regional practice and focus on cross-border M&A deals, as well as his "significant regulatory experience and experience of private equity transactions."
 Chambers Global, 2015 highlights clients' views that "his strength is his commercial sense - he sees the bigger picture."
 In The Legal 500 EMEA, 2014 Mr. Sioufi is highlighted for his M&A and private equity work and praised for giving "pragmatic, operational and functional advice instead of just reiterating all the applicable laws".
 He is ranked by Chambers Global as a leading lawyer in UAE for Corporate/M&A, where he is described as a "very experienced and extremely effective" well-known name for M&A, funds and private equity mandates.
 He has been listed as a leading investment fund lawyer in the UAE in the Investment Funds Handbook, a leading lawyer in Islamic Banking and Finance by Islamic Finance News, a leading lawyer in Euromoney’s Guide to the World’s Leading Investment Funds Lawyers, a leading corporate lawyer in the Middle East by Chambers and Partners, and was cited as one of Canada’s “Top 40 Lawyers under the Age of 40” by Lexpert in 2004.